Storia

 Indicazioni stradali

-According to Dyrda, the setting is more like a council of war than a meeting of British officers.
-Browning, Lieutenant General Horrocks (commander of XXXth Corps) and Major General Thomas (commander of the 43rd Wessex Division), all in their neat uniforms, take a seat on one side of a long table opposite tired Sosabowski in his battle dress.
-There is no chair for Dyrda, he has to remain standing.
+According to Dyrda, the setting was more like a council of war than a meeting of British officers.
+Browning, Horrocks and Major General Thomas (commander of the 43rd Wessex Division), all dressed in their neat uniforms, were seated on one side of a long table.
+Opposite them sat the tired Sosabowski, dressed in his combat gear.
+There was no chair for Dyrda, who had to remain standing.
+After the British soldiers explained the plans for that night, Sosabowski's objections were rejected and the conference ended.
+The general and his brigade had to follow the orders given.